webosose/website/content/en/docs/guides/setup/flashing-webos-ose.md

     * Connect Ethernet cable to the target device.
 3. Set the input mode of the monitor to the port connected with the target device.
 4. Plug the power cable into the target device.
 The target device will boot up.
 Wait until the start-up screen with webOS OSE logo appears on the screen.
-5. Press Windows key on the keyboard, and you will see the Home Launcher UI popping up from the right side of the screen.
+5. Press the Windows key (Linux, Windows) or the right command key (macOS) on your keyboard, and you will see the Home Launcher UI popping up from the right side of the screen.
 Home Launcher should contain a list of pre-installed apps and an icon for Settings app, as shown in the figure below.

 {{< figure src="/images/docs/guides/setup/webosose-bootup-launcher.png" alt="webOS OSE Bootup Screen" >}}